Ghost53574/havoc_profile_generator/README.md

 Havoc C2 profile generator is a python3 script that generates profiles to be used with the Havoc C2 Framework.

 There are six built in profiles copied from https://github.com/xx0hcd/Malleable-C2-Profiles as a base.
 You can now parse Cobalt Strike profiles using this tool (I only need to add a couple of additional checks, but it works).

-The idea of the this generator was to make it extensable and to separate the parts of a profile out to make easy randomization if need be.
+The idea of this generator was to make it extensible and to separate the parts of a profile out to make easy randomization if need be.
 The randomization works by leaving creating a block but leaving it empty as such:
 ```txt
 {